 It was a day trip from Tokyo to Nagano on Feb.
 12, 1998, the date of the hockey match.
 Even during my 11-hour stay in Nagano, I saw a lot.
 It was great.
 Of course, I never got to see Tara Lipinsky, Michelle Kwan, or Kazuyoshi Funaki, but I was able to get a good taste of the Olympics atmosphere.
 This Web page is my tribute to a successful Nagano Winter Games and my first Olympics.
 If you ever get a chance to go to an Olympics, you gotta see it at least once in your life.

 Obviously, Nagano Station was refurbished for the Olympics.
 It has become a beautiful place with sky light coming through the ceiling.
-As soon as you get out of the wicket, you see people holding signs directing you to whatever venue you were going to.
+As soon as you get out of the turnstile, you see people holding signs directing you to whatever venue you were going to.
 You either had to go a bus stop or another train platform.
 None of the venues were within walking distance from Nagano Station.
 However, the Olympic Plaza, Central Square (where they had the medal awards ceremony in the evenings), and Zenkoji Temple were all within walking distance.

 Nagano Station Olympic Plaza